mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Model from Scratch
-Alternatively, the model can be build from the scratch using built-in functions, for example:
+Alternatively, the model can be built from scratch using built-in functions, for example:
 ```@example buildModelScratch
 using JuliaGrid # hide